About the garden

 The Barbados National Trust leased to Passiflora Ltd

 Andromeda Gardens was established by the renowned Iris Bannochie as a private family garden.
-Ms Bannochie was the most influential gardener from the region and her accolades include three RHS Gold medals at the RHS Chelsea Flower Show; RHS Veitch medal; and the Silver Crown of Merit awarded by the Barbadian government.
+Mrs Bannochie was the most influential gardener from the West Indies and her accolades include three RHS Gold medals at RHS Chelsea Flower Show; RHS Veitch medal; and the Silver Crown of Merit awarded by the Barbadian government.